giacomocamposampiero/seminar-contrastive-learning/README.md

-# Contrastive learning - SiDNN 2022
+# Contrastive Learning - SiDNN 2022

 ## Structure of the presentation